Tortuga Island - More Than Just A Tropical Beach

 It is a tropical dry forest with high temperatures and very low precipitation.

-Most of the plans in the dry forest loose their leaves during the dry season to conserve energy.
+Most of the plants in the dry forest lose their leaves during the dry season to conserve energy.

 The freshwater resources on the island are very scarce.
-Unlike in a rain forest, it was very hot in here.
+Unlike in a rainforest, it was very hot here.

 Alcatraz Island across the strait.

-You can tell the water is shallow by its turquoise color.
+You can tell the water is shallow by its turquoise colour.

-Although we spend a full day on the island, we didn't want to leave.
-But the sun sets earlier in December, so by 3:30 pm we were back to the boat.
+Although we spent a full day on the island, we didn't want to leave.
+But the sun set earlier in December, so by 3:30 pm we were back on the boat.

 My other posts from Costa Rica: